wisp-gg/whmcs/README.md

 This also works for any name of environment variable:
 Player Slots => Will overwrite the environment variable named "Player Slots" to its value.

-Useful trick: You can use the | seperator to change the display name of the variable like this:
+Useful trick: You can use the | separator to change the display name of the variable like this:
 dedicated_ip|Dedicated IP => Will be displayed as "Dedicated IP" but will work correctly.

 [Sample configuration for configurable memory](https://owo.whats-th.is/85JwhVX.png)